kaleykuhn/kaleykuhn/README.md

 Lip Service-​ ​http://jumpy-kitty.surge.sh/

 React js, Redux, JavaScript, Bootstrap, Sass, AWS-RDS, MySQL.

 Built a Full-stack application, with a responsive design and interactive interface.

+Application has a quiz with results, product suggestion groups, and links to purchase products.